 The impact of a diagnosis of dyslexia on Academic Behavioural Confidence

-This study's hypotheses were grounded on the premise that the dyslexia label may be one of the contributing factors to reduced ABC in students with dyslexia, and which may be especially likely when this label emerged from diagnosing dyslexia as a disability (see sub-ection 2.1(IV)).
-Thus, one aspect of the enquiry explored how dyslexic students were told about their dyslexia.
-A sub-hypothesis was constructed to test whether students whose dyslexia was diagnosed to them as a disability had substantially lower levels of academic confidence when compared with students who were told about their dyslexia, otherwise.
-Hence, a null sub-hypothesis was constructed to test against alternatives:
+This study's hypotheses were grounded on the premise that the dyslexia label may be one of the contributing factors to reduced ABC in students with dyslexia, and which may be especially likely when this label emerged from diagnosing dyslexia as a disability (see Section 2.1/IV).
+Thus, one aspect of the enquiry formulated an hypothesis to explore how dyslexic students were told about their dyslexia (Section 1.4).

 Participants in this current study who declared their dyslexia were invited to report how they were informed about their dyslexia by selecting options to complete a simple statement (Figure 13).